jballas/441_work/final/readme.md

 By my second week, I feel like I am finally getting the hang of the documentation for Phaser 3.

+### Camera
+Today's major goal was the fix the camera so that the forest RPG scene would display properly.
+After researching the camera, I found a tutorial that provided my solution.(6) I needed to set the `world.bounds.width` to the `map.widthInPixels`.
+This fixed my map, and with the camera following my player, the player shows up exactly where I want it.
+Now, I have my locations I just need to make a game from this.

+### Enemies

+I desperately need enemies.
+The forest RPG game is so deadly boring as a pick up game.
+The collisions are still weird, but I'm leaving them.
+And there is no 'end', you just get stuck at the water.
+But enemies, or conflict.
+How do I add in enemies?
+I need a health/hunger status that will be effected by the

+This means a UI display of some kind to show the hearts and pickups.

+To do:
+Make a UI to show berry count/health , AND figure out how to take the berry count home and add text to diary.

+enemies
+- Figure out how to get Rosie home after she reaches the impassable water.
+- How to tell the player how to move
+- create a hunger bar
+- add emotions to encounters in forest, this could be part of the UI.

+- Put a Ladder somewhere and make it available for pickup.

+if I have time
+- update map to make a top layer above the player!

+- Prevent berries from appearing on top of the water

+- make the collect function more generic, so I can collect one or two things inside my inventory, such as a ladder or a bucket.
+But not both.
+Because this is not a magic unlimited inventory pocket?

 DONE
 - Create title page artwork